offenesdresden/Luftqualitaet-data/README.md

 ## `joint/YEAR/MONTH/STATION.csv`
 Joints all `raw/YEAR/MONTH/STATION,SUBSTANCE.csv` into `joint/YEAR/MONTH/STATION.csv`
 with one column for each substance.
+* Within a single month all `.csv` files have the same columns.
+* Data that is generated on a monthly basis has date `01-MM-YYYY` for the month `MM-YYY` and time is empty.
+* Data that is generated on a daily basis has date `01-MM-YYYY` for that day and time is empty.

 # Scripts
 The scripts that produce these files are in the repository [offenesdresden/Luftqualitaet-src](https://github.com/offenesdresden/Luftqualitaet-src).